OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-android.md

 #### Capture the camera

 Android provides us a very easy way to use **Camera** API.
 This API includes support for various cameras and camera features available on devices, allowing you to capture pictures and videos in your application.
+In the end we need to store the video track.

 ```java
 public void startCamera() {